recolic/microsoft-intune-archlinux/README.md

 > For disk encryption settings, theoretically, dm-crypt (with or without LUKS) + LVM for root partition should be enough.

-## Move certificates from Level-2 machine to Level-1 machine
+## (deprecated) Move certificates from Level-2 machine to Level-1 machine

 > **This is not recommended, as certificate expires in 1 month & requires frequent manual maintenance.**